coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/install.md

                               "yourSharedSecret");
 ```

-To get codeRR to automatically report all unhandled exceptions you need to add the following in `Startup.cs`:
+To get Coderr to automatically report all unhandled exceptions you need to add the following in `Startup.cs`:

 For OWIN errors: